 For anyone who believed that the presence of IPV in their relationship meant that litigation was the only option, this study shows that there may be another way.
 Someone who prefers to meet with a mediator in-person can consider shuttle mediation.
 If safety concerns preclude this, or if videoconferencing just feels like a better choice, this method can also be successful.

 Many divorcing couples who wanted to keep their matters moving forward over the past year and a half had no choice but to conduct their mediation sessions by videoconference.
 This study can provide some reassurance regarding the effectiveness of that method.
 It also highlights a clear utility for videoconferencing in mediation that is independent from the recent increase in use during the Covid-19 pandemic.

 If you are wondering whether or not divorce mediation is right for your case, one of our caring and experienced mediators can help you decide.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.